ismetsari/flask-application/README.md

 ## How to Test Application

-1. If the pods are healthy, endpoints should be available.
-2. HTTP protocol is your-minikube-ip:30500
+1. Verify Pod Health

+    Ensure that all pods are running and in a healthy state.

+2. Check Endpoints Availability

+    The application should be accessible via HTTP at your-minikube-ip:30500.

+3. Health Check

+    Navigate to your-minikube-ip:30500/health.
-3. If you go to your-minikube-ip:30500/health, you should see {"status": "ok"}
+    You should see the response: {"status": "ok"}.

+4. Message Endpoint Check

+    Navigate to your-minikube-ip:30500/message.
-4. If you goto your-minikube-ip:30500/message, you should see {"message": "Hello from DevOps case study"}
+    You should see the response: {"message": "Hello from DevOps case study"}.

+5. Modify the Deployment

+    Open main.py and update the message, for example:
-5. If you want to check deployment, go to main.py and make some changes.
-For example change message to "Hello from DevOps case study v2".
+    Change "Hello from DevOps case study" to "Hello from DevOps case study v2".

-6. Run pipeline again.
+6. Run the Deployment Pipeline

+    Execute the pipeline to redeploy the application.

+7. Verify Deployment Update

-7. After pipeline is completed and pods are running again.
-Go to your-minikube-ip:30500/message, you should see new message.
+    Once the pipeline completes and the pods are running, navigate to your-minikube-ip:30500/message.
+    You should see the updated response: {"message": "Hello from DevOps case study v2"}.

 ## API Endpoints